rrajasek92/folio-app/readme.txt

 One way I thought of making the code more translatable was to build out fundamental React Native JSX tags such as View and Text using divs, etc. so that if a React dev wanted to reuse Native code, they could simply import such components from a custom library rather than from the 'react-native' node package as in Native.
+These can be found in /src/components/react-native-components

 In regards to Foundation:
 I was unfortunately not able to find a 1:1 equivalent for Foundation that is usable